jessecascio/drotto/README.md

 ## Why drotto?

 NodeJS is single threaded.
 While I/O tasks can be parallelized over the OS with it’s asynchronous architecture, CPU bound workloads block the event loop, leading to potentially disastrous performance.
 To avoid this, NodeJS offers [libraries](https://nodejs.org/api/child_process.html) to parallelize CPU bound workloads over CPU cores via new processes.
-Drotto is a lightweight abstraction managing creation, delegation, and deletion of parallelized NodeJS worker processes.
+Drotto is a lightweight abstraction for managing creation, delegation, and deletion of parallelized NodeJS worker processes.

 [More Info](http://jessesnet.com/development-notes/2017/cpu-workloads-nodejs-processor-parallelism/)